 Schedule

-Each query and each Jira rule can run on its own cadence.
+Each query and each Jira rule can run on its own cadence (how often it syncs).
 The available cadences:HOURLY · TWO_HOURS · FOUR_HOURS · SIX_HOURS · TWELVE_HOURS · DAILY · WEEKLY · MONTHLY

 If a query doesn’t set its own cadence, it inherits the integration default (typically WEEKLY).